 - 4 pieces Whole dried red chilies, soaked in water for 10 minutes

 - 1 stalk Spring onion, cut into short sections

 - 4 tbsp Vegetable oil

 - A few pieces of fresh root ginger, peeled.

 - Few drops of sesame oil

-- Prepare chicken by cutting the meat mixer into small cubes, approx. the size of a sugar cube, then mix with cornflour paste, egg white and salt in a bowl and set aside.
+- Prepare chicken by cutting the meat mixer used into small cubes, approx. the size of a sugar cube, then mix with cornflour paste, egg white, and salt in a bowl and set aside.